Are Probate Records Public in California?

 - Checking online – Most county courthouse websites have a public access portal for looking up probate information.
 For example, if the decedent lived in Los Angeles, then you can use the Los Angeles County Superior Court website.
 You can get a summary of a probate case if you provide the decedent’s full name and, if possible, the probate case number based on the information in the probate record books.
 Full probate records are not available online.

-- Calling the court – If the county court doesn’t have an online access service, then call the court and speak with one of the probate clerks.
+- Calling the court – If the county court doesn’t have an online access service for the record books, then call the court and speak with one of the probate clerks.
 They should be able to provide you with the probate case number and location of the will based on the existing county court records.

 - Visiting during business hours – Wills that have been delivered to a court filing clerk are public records.
 Anyone can go to the court where a will was filed to obtain copies in person.
 You just have to provide the clerk with the full name, court case number, and any other identifying information.
 Copies are usually around 50 cents per page.